At some point during their careers, most health writers will need to tackle health topics that are, er, awkward.

-Writing about health topics like genital herpes or discharge (and choose images to go along with it) for the first time is confronting.
+Writing about topics like genital herpes or discharge (and choose images to go along with it) for the first time is confronting.

-I’ve written uncomfortable health topics aplenty
+I’ve written about uncomfortable health topics … a lot

 I first became exposed to health topics in all their glory when I worked for the British Medical Journal in London.